Her outward appearance was that of a calm and confident young lady, but her insides were in turmoil.

 “Frankly, I don’t trust you.
 I can’t put my finger on it, but there’s something off about you from what I’ve seen and heard.
 I’ll be watching, so behave yourself.”
 She warned him.

-“Well, I apologize if I may have offended you in some way, and your words are duly noted.”
+“Your words are duly noted, and I apologize if I may have offended you in some way.”
 He replied indifferently to the older girl.

 “I am not planning anything, and it was not me or my parents who brought up the idea of marriage into yours.
 As for my conduct, this is who I am.
 I implore that you don’t misconstrue my behavior for anything nefarious.”
 He replied, seeing the fact of her objections.